peterldowns/pgtestdb/README.md

 ```

 The `Config` struct contains the details needed to connect to a Postgres server.
-Make sure to connect with a user that has the necessary permissions to create
+Make sure to connect with a user that has the necessary capabilities to create
 new databases and roles.
 Most likely you want to connect as the default
 `postgres` user, since you'll be connecting to a dedicated testing-only Postgres
 server as described earlier.